 “Yesterday's vote in the Senate is the culmination of months of bipartisan effort in Congress.
 CAI applauds the hard work of lawmakers to quickly address the needs of homeowners and community associations,” said Bauman.

 For additional information on H.R.
 3370, click here.

-If you have any questions or comments regarding the House amendment to H.R.
-3370 or changes to federal flood insurance, please contact CAI Government Affairs at firstname.lastname@example.org or (888) 224-4321.
+If you have any questions or comments regarding H.R.
+3370 or changes to federal flood insurance, please contact CAI Government Affairs at firstname.lastname@example.org or (888) 224-432.